mklew/ObjectLedge-Hello-World/README.md

 4. restPipeline is `SimplePipeline` which just processes requests with no error handling. `ErrorHandlingPipeline` could be used instead.
 5. restPipeline has just one valve and that is `JerseyRestValve`
 6. `JerseyRestValve` has its configuration in `org.objectledge.web.rest.JerseyRestValve.xml`
-7. Jersey will scan for rest services in configured package
+7. Jersey will scan for rest services in configured packages
+8. Jersey services (resources in jersey nomenclature must be defined in container.xml)
 8. There is only one service mapped to `/hello` path which serves Hello World response.

 Try it: